 Malata: I think a lot of brands underestimate the buying power of black travelers.
 On a press trip or in a brand ambassadorship or campaign, there are very few people of color.
 It’s a challenge to even look to partner with brands, because you don’t see anyone who looks like you.
 I think, What’s the point?
 I move on to brands I know are more open to working with people of color.

-Travel brands and content creators: Check out the Women in Travel Summit
+Travel brands and content creators: Check out the WITS Travel Creators + Brand Summit

 The Luxury Travel Niche

 The luxury audience might have the means to better weather economic upheaval, but so far they’re not making many inquiries or travel plans.
 And promoting luxury content during such a sensitive time can seem tone-deaf.
 Is this the end of luxury travel and content?